ameros/genyaml/README.md

 - individual records (INDI)
 - family records (FAM)

 linked together by references.
 Relations are well structured so let's try to keep them the most similar.
-But let's try to replace abbreviations of [Tags](http://wiki-en.genealogy.net/GEDCOM-Tags) with real words.
+But let's try to replace abbreviations of [Tags](http://wiki-en.genealogy.net/GEDCOM-Tags) **with real words**.

 | GEDCOM TAG: | replaced with: | YAML type:           | notes: |
 |-------------|----------------|----------------------|--------|